6 Ways To Get Back In Shape After Baby

 Miss your old body?
 Start practicing these post-baby body fixers.

 Getting back in shape after baby doesn’t have to be stressful.
-In fact, exercising will make you feel good too—it’s been proven to help with post natal depression.
-Here are my top six smooth ways to bounce back.
+In fact, exercising will make you feel good too—it’s been proven to help with postnatal depression.
+Here are six ways to bounce back.

-1. Start walking as soon as you can after giving birth (as long as your doctor gives you clearance).
+Start walking as soon as you can after giving birth (as long as your doctor gives you clearance).
 This will get your body moving and burning calories.
-Buy a pedometer and measure your daily activity then gradually start to increase your steps every week by 10 percent as you get stronger.
+Buy a fitness tracker and measure your daily activity then gradually start to increase your steps every week by 10 percent as you get stronger.

-2. Perform kegals and pelvic tilts as soon as 1-2 days after delivery, depending on what kind of delivery you have and as long as your doctor approves.
+Perform kegels and pelvic tilts as soon as one to two days after delivery, depending on what kind of delivery you have and as long as your doctor approves.
 This will increase the blood supply to the perineum and help speed up the recovery process.
-By exhaling and drawing in your belly (which activates the corset like muscle called the transverse abdominals), you’ll get a strong foundation to get your abs back as your hips and abdominals start moving back together.
+By exhaling and drawing in your belly (which activates the corset-like muscle called the transverse abdominals), you’ll get a strong foundation to get your abs back as your hips and abdominals start moving back together.

 Do basic crunches.
 Watch for a separation in your abdominals by placing your finger just above the belly button as you crunch.
 If you can get three or more fingers in between your abs you have diastisis recti (abdominal separation).
 If this is the case, it’s important that you try to draw the abs back together first before you start any strenuous abdominal work especially rotation.
 Try placing your hands either side of the separation and manually draw them together as you perform a basic crunch.
 This will re-train the abs back together in their natural alignment.”
 If the separation gets worse or does not get better consult with your doctor or a women’s health physical therapist.